SEND and Therapeutic Support

 Educational Psychologists (EPs)

 We commission Educational Psychologists to work with Haybrook for 1 day per week.
-Our EPs observe and work directly with our young people and in partnership with the college and families: This work usually focuses on consultation, assessment and intervention to help the young people make progress.
+Our EPs observe and work directly with our young people and in partnership with the college and families: this work usually focuses on consultation, assessment and intervention to help the young people make progress.
 Our EPs also support our staff through delivering a comprehensive training programme in addition to supporting Haybrook College with strategic and systemic development.

 No22 Counselling